cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 - Init duration (from Tracing) : `3.72s`
 - Duration: `9.6s`

 wow, that's disappointing.
-However, if we increase allocated RAM to `2048MB` numbers improve:

-- Init duration (from Tracing) : `2.27s`
+However, further load testing resulted in faster average init times, especially when increasing the allocated RAM to `2048MB` (which in turn increases the available [vCPUs](https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-common.html#configuration-memory-console))
-- Duration: `3.67s`
+My guess is that the Docker image is somehow pulled and cached in a closer location when you start invoking your lambda multiple times.

-~60% improvement compared to the `512MB` configuration, but still more than the default JVM.
-Clearly this is not the way to go.
+You can see detailed results at the end of the post.

 ## JRE 19 (custom runtime)

 It is also possible to run our JRE 19 as a custom runtime.
-This will remove the overhead of running another virtualized environment.
+This will hopefully remove the overhead of pulling the Docker image when the host for our lambda changes.

-We can reuse the content of the Dockerfile to create our custom runtime.
+We can reuse the instructions we already wrote in the Dockerfile to build the custom runtime.
 See https://github.com/claranet-ch/java-lambda-optimization/blob/main/infrastructure/src/main/java/com/claranet/vies/proxy/stack/ViesProxyStack.java#L79-L105

 > Custom runtimes are only available on `x86_64` CPU architecture